prometheus/docs/content/blog/2019-10-08-remote-read-meets-streaming.md

 1. Snappy compress.
 1. Send back the HTTP response.

-The whole response of the remote read had to be buffered in raw, uncompressed form to marshal it in a potentially huge protobuf message before sending it to the client.
-The whole response has to then be fully buffered in the client again to be able to unmarshal it from protobuf.
-Only after that the client could access raw samples.
+The whole response of the remote read had to be buffered in a raw, uncompressed format in order to marshsal it in a potentially huge protobuf message before sending it to the client.
+The whole response has to then be fully buffered in the client again to be able to unmarshal it from the received protobuf.
+Only after that the client was able to use raw samples.

 What does it mean?
 It means that requests for, let's say, only 8 hours that matches 10,000 series can take up to **2.5GB** of memory allocated by both client and server each!